Zubair-471/Collapsible-Sidebar/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- [Font Awesome](https://fontawesome.com/) for the beautiful icons
-- The web development community for inspiration and best practices

 ---

 **Built with ❤️ using HTML, CSS, and JavaScript**